-As we can see R it is the resistance of the circuit of the automobile (lamp, honks, etc.) that is in series with the fuse, B is the battery of the automobile and R1 it is the resistor that protects the leds.
-With the open fuse, it is as if the fuse didn’t exist, the current will go by the led.
+As we can see R it is the resistance of the circuit of the automobile (bulb, honks, etc.) that is in series with the fuse, B is the battery of the automobile and R1 it is the resistor that protects the leds.
+With the open fuse, it is as if the fuse didn’t exist, the current will go by the LED.

 As the circuit works when fuse is ok